innoave/genevo/README.md

 genevo = "0.2"
 ```

-And add this to your crate root:
+If you are not using Rust 2018 edition add this to your crate root:

 ```rust
 extern crate genevo;